Potato Latke Recipe

 Jump To

-What are Potato Latkes?
+What are Traditional Potato Latkes?

 What’s the Difference Between Latkes and Potato Cakes?

 Southern cakes fry better if you form them into thick rounds, but latkes are thin, delicate and crispy.
-Although completely different, both fry nicely in a cast iron skillet (ad) and are equally delicious.
+Although completely different, both fry nicely in a cast iron skillet and are equally delicious.

 Ingredients

-Want the best potato latke recipe?
-Use simple and traditional ingredients!
-See recipe card for quantities.
+Looking for the best potato latke recipe?
+Use traditional and simple ingredients!

 - matzo meal – the binder that holds latkes together